Cyber Scholars Program

 Students who are not in the Cyber Scholars Program, but are majoring in Computer Engineering, Computer Science, or Information Systems and have an interest in cybersecurity, are encouraged to register as Cyber Affiliates.

 Questions about the Cyber Scholars Program?
-Contact Cindy Greenwood, Assistant Director, at cindyg@umbc.edu or (410) 455-3881.
+Contact Cindy Greenwood, Associate Director, at cindyg@umbc.edu or (410) 455-3881.